Lion’s mane mushrooms provide too many benefits to count, but can you get addicted to them?

 - boosts immunity and improves immune function

-- has neuroprotective properties and reduces nerve damage in neurodegenerative diseases, such as multiple sclerosis and Parkinson’s disease
+- has neuroprotective properties and reduces nerve damage in neurodegenerative diseases, such as multiple sclerosis, ALS, and Parkinson’s disease

 Lion’s Mane Spiritual Benefits